-Recommendations-To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the County needs to develop and implement effective logical access policies and procedures over its IT resources.
-The information below provides guidance and best practices to help the County achieve this objective.
+Recommendations-To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the University needs to develop and implement effective logical access policies and procedures over its IT resources.
+The University should review these policies and procedures against current IT standards and best practices and implement them university-wide, as appropriate.
+Further, the University should train staff on the policies and procedures.
+The information below provides guidance and best practices to help the University achieve this objective.

-- Review user access-A periodic, comprehensive review should be performed of all existing employee accounts to help ensure that network access granted is needed and compatible with job responsibilities. - Remove terminated employees' access to its IT resources-Employees' network and system access should immediately be removed upon their terminations. - Review all shared accounts-Shared network access accounts should be reviewed and eliminated or minimized when possible. - Manage shared accounts-Shared accounts should be used only when appropriate and in accordance with an established policy authorizing the use of shared accounts.
-In addition, account credentials should be reissued on shared accounts when a group member leaves. - Review contractor and other nonentity accounts access-A periodic review should be performed on contractor and other nonentity accounts with access to an entity's IT resources to help ensure their access remains necessary and appropriate. - Improve network password policies-Network password policies should be improved and ensure they address all accounts. - Review and monitor key activity of users-Key activities of users and those with elevated access should be reviewed for propriety. - Manage employee-owned and entity-owned electronic devices connecting to the network-The use of employee-owned and entity-owned electronic devices connecting to the network should be managed, including specifying configuration requirements and the data appropriate to access; inventorying devices; establishing controls to support wiping data; requiring security features, such as passwords, antivirus controls, file encryption, and software updates; and restricting the running of unauthorized software applications while connected to the network.
+- Review user access-A periodic, comprehensive review should be performed of all existing employee accounts to help ensure that network and system access granted is needed and compatible with job responsibilities. - Review contractor and other nonentity account access-A periodic review should be performed on contractor and other nonentity accounts with access to an entity's IT resources to help ensure their access remains necessary and appropriate. - Review all shared accounts-Shared network access accounts should be reviewed and eliminated or minimized when possible. - Manage shared accounts-Shared accounts should be used only when appropriate and in accordance with an established policy authorizing the use of shared accounts.
+In addition, account credentials should be reissued on shared accounts when a group member leaves. - Review and monitor key activity of users-Key activities of users and those with elevated access should be reviewed for propriety.

+Manage employee-owned electronic devices connecting to the network-The use of employee-owned electronic devices connecting to the network should be managed, including specifying configuration requirements and the data appropriate to access; inventorying devices; requiring security features, such as passwords, antivirus controls, file encryption, and software updates; and restricting the running of unauthorized software applications while connected to the network.